-Maureen Magarity (Marist ’03) completed her fourth year as head coach of the University of New Hampshire women’s basketball team during the 2013-14 season.
+Maureen Magarity (Marist ’03) completed her fifth year as head coach of the University of New Hampshire women’s basketball team during the 2014-15 season.
 Magarity became the sixth head coach in program history in May 2010 and the youngest coach of a Division I team – men’s or women’s – in the country.

 Despite missing 14 games due to maternity leave during the 2012-13 season, Magarity guided the Wildcats to its first America East Championship semifinal appearance since 2005.
 Under the direction of Magarity, Hogan made the game-winning 3-pointer at the buzzer to defeat Stony Brook University, 49-46, in the conference quarterfinals.
 The Wildcats had three representatives on the all-conference team, led by Second Team selections Cari Reed and Morgan Frame.
 Belanger garnered All-Rookie honors, the 12th Wildcat in program history to accomplish the feat.